Žydrūnas Savickas: Competitive record

+Legacy

-In his career which spanned 25 years facing 3 generations of strongmen, Žydrūnas has competed in more competitions than anyone else (153) and has won more international competitions than anyone else (84) as well.
-His winning percentage of 55% is seconded only to Mariusz Pudzianowski.
+In his career which spanned 25 years facing 3 generations of strongmen, Žydrūnas has competed in more competitions than anyone else (154) and has won more international competitions than anyone else (84) as well.
+His winning percentage of 54.5% is fourth only to Rayno Nel, Mariusz Pudzianowski and Mitchell Hooper.
 However, the winning streak and number of victories of Žydrūnas Savickas, as evidenced by nearly 250 trophies and 200 medals, may never be matched.
 During an interview with strongman analyst Laurence Shahlaei in 2020, Žydrūnas said that Mariusz Pudzianowski, Svend Karlsen, Derek Poundstone, Brian Shaw and Hafþór Júlíus Björnsson are the 5 greatest strongmen he has competed against.

 In brief, Žydrūnas has dominated the following competitions: